LWKJJONAK/Quantum_Neural_Network_Classifiers/README.md

 Note: In order to use PyPlot, you will need to have the Python [Matplotlib](http://matplotlib.org/) library installed on your machine first.

-In addition, for better compatibility, use version 1.7 or higher of Julia.

 In case you have a dark background, change the line and text color of YaoPlots.plot:
 ```bash
 CircuitStyles.textcolor[]="yellow"
 CircuitStyles.linecolor[]="yellow"
 ```
+(Here, we acknowledge the valuable input from Dr. Erlebacher)

+In addition, for better compatibility, use version 1.7 or higher of Julia.

 ## Contents